 If you get help from any family support organization, you might deal with a family support specialist.
-These specialists are social workers who evaluate your family's needs, arrange assistance for you, and provide you with referrals for educational and support programs.
-They may specialize in areas like domestic violence or child protective services.
-They work with families that include children, people with disabilities, or elderly members.
-Also, they provide counseling to the families they work with.
+These specialists are social workers who can evaluate your family's needs, arrange assistance for you, and provide you with referrals for educational and support programs.
+They may specialize in areas like domestic violence or child protective services, and they work with families that include children, people with disabilities, or the elderly.
+In many cases, they also provide counseling for these families.

 Military Family Support Centers

 The military has a family support center organization for each branch of the service.
-These centers' programs are designed to meet the unique needs of members of the Army, Navy, Air Force, and Marines.
+These centers' programs are designed to meet the unique needs of members of the Army, the Navy, the Air Force, and the Marines.

-The Child and Youth Services program of the Soldier and Family Services offers a wide array of support services, including sports programs, youth education support, before-and-after school programs, daycare, and outreach programs for Army families living on post or in the surrounding community.
-Army Morale, Welfare, and Recreation Program offer both support and leisure services for these service members as all as any soldier worldwide.
+Furthermore, the Child and Youth Services program of Soldier and Family Services offers a wide array of support services, including sports programs, youth education support, before-and-after school programs, daycare, and outreach programs for Army families living on post or in the surrounding community.
+The Army Morale, Welfare, and Recreation Program offers both support and leisure services for these service members and any soldier worldwide.

-The Fleet and Family Support Center offer three main types of family support services.
-First, the Core Family Readiness program, also called Work and Life, supports the mission directly by helping service members and their families navigate the unique lifestyle required of them by the Navy.
+The Fleet and Family Support Center offers three main types of family support services.
+First, the Core Family Readiness program, also called Work and Life, supports the mission directly by helping service members and their families navigate the unique lifestyle that the Navy requires.

 The second main program of the Fleet and Family Support Center is the Sexual Assault Prevention and Response Program.
-The third program is the Navy Gold Star Program, which is the Navy's program for helping families with long-term nonmedical case management and support for surviving families of service members who die on active duty.
+The third program is the Navy Gold Star Program, which is the Navy's program for helping families with long-term non-medical case management and support for surviving families of service members who have died on active duty.

 Airman & Family Readiness Center (Air Force)

-The Airman and Family Readiness Center provides services geared to Air Force members and their families.
-They help service members and their families prepare for deployment, remote duty or long TDYs.
-They provide pre- and post-deployment briefings, which are required for airmen and recommended for spouses.
+The Airman and Family Readiness Center (AFRC) provides services geared toward Air Force members and their families.
+They help service members and their families prepare for deployment, whether it's remote duty or long TDYs.
+As part of this, they provide pre- and post-deployment briefings, which are required for airmen and recommended for spouses.

-In addition, The AFRC offers relocations assistance for PCS moves.
-They give a newcomer briefing for incoming airmen and their families and supply them with information on the local area where they've just arrived.
+Additionally, the AFRC offers relocation assistance for PCS moves.
+They give a newcomer briefing for incoming airmen and their families and supply them with information on the local area.
 They also offer employment assistance for airmen and their spouses.
-Many Air Force spouses enjoy volunteering at this family support center to meet people who live on their new base.
+Many Air Force spouses enjoy volunteering at this family support center to meet new people on their base.

 Marine & Family Programs